-The way science should really be taught
+The way STEM should really be taught

-STELR is a science teaching program that:
+STELR is a ready-to-use STEM resource that:

 Shows students that science and maths are relevant to their lives.

 Increases student enthusiasm for and engagement with Science, Technology, Engineering & Maths (STEM) subjects.

 Provides career profiles which highlight the study pathways necessary for jobs in STEM - related industries.

 STELR is activity-based.
 Students learn by carrying out problem-based multidisciplinary investigations using contemporary, highly relevant and authentic topics.

 STELR has developed robust and enticing equipment sets to increase the fun and effectiveness of the hands-on activities.